JohnnyBoiTime/Spotty/README.md

 -Make log in screen work, as well as create account and forgot password

--Improve song loading and plaaying times, maybe pre-load the music?
+-Improve song loading and playing times, maybe pre-load the music?
+DONE, IMPROVE LOADING TIMES SOMEHOW (CHUNKS?
+PARALLEL?)

 -Add progress bar for downloaded music / music that still needs to be downloaded